hlpostman/Flicks/README.md

 The following **additional** features are implemented:

 - [x] Homemade tab bar icons.
+- [x] Implemented the search bar that was an optional last week with a case-insensitive prefix search

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):